-89. Following several high-profile data breaches in recent years, including Target, Experian, Yahoo, Home Depot, and Sony, Equifax was on notice of the very real risk that hackers could exploit vulnerabilities in its data security.
+79. Following several high-profile data breaches in recent years, including Target, Experian, Yahoo, Home Depot, and Sony, Equifax was on notice of the very real risk that hackers could exploit vulnerabilities in its data security.
 Moreover, Equifax has considerable resources to devote to ensuring adequate data security.

-90. Nonetheless, Equifax failed to invest in adequate cyber security measures to properly secure its U.S. website from the threat of hackers.

-91. Financial institutions were harmed not only by the breach itself, but also by Equifax's failure to timely report this breach to the public.

-92. Equifax discovered this breach on July 29, 2017, but did not report it to the public until nearly six weeks later, on September 7, 2017.

-93. According to one report, an anonymous source familiar with the investigation states that "Equifax executives decided to hold off on informing the public until they had more clarity on the number of people affected and the types of information that were compromised."35 But Equifax has not yet given an official explanation for its delay in reporting this breach to the public.
-In the time between when Equifax discovered this breach and when it reported the breach to the public, however, three of its top executives sold substantial sums of stock in the company, presumably avoiding the financial losses associated with the negative press Equifax has received since the breach.36 financial institutions from this delay are very real, given that they ultimately bear financial responsibility for the fraud inflicted upon consumers.
+- 80. Nonetheless, Equifax failed to invest in adequate cyber security measures to properly secure its U.S. website from the threat of hackers. - 81.
+Financial institutions were harmed not only by the breach itself but also by Equifax's failure to timely report this breach to the public. - 82.
+Equifax discovered this breach on July 29, 2017, but did not report it to the public until nearly six weeks later, on September 7, 2017. - 83.
+According to one report, an anonymous source familiar with the investigation states that "Equifax executives decided to hold off on informing the public until they had more clarity on the number of people affected and the types of information that were compromised."
+But Equifax has not yet given an official explanation for its delay in reporting this breach to the public.
+In the time between when Equifax discovered this breach and when it reported the breach to the public, however, three of its top executives sold substantial sums of stock in the company, presumably avoiding the financial losses associated with the negative press Equifax has received since the breach.28